 Can I customize my nutritional goals?

-If you are following a different recommended plan from your doctor or nutritionist, you can change some of your goals within our mobile apps, and additional goals by logging into our website at www.myfitnesspal.com.
-Mobile app users should log in using the same username and password they use in the app.
+If you are following a different recommended plan from your doctor or nutritionist, you can adjust many of your goals in our mobile apps or on our website.
+(Mobile app users should log in using the same email address and password they use in the app when visiting the site).

 Calories Consumed (Food) - Calories Burned (Exercise) = Net Calories

 This means that if you exercise, you will be able to eat more for that day.
 For example, if your Net Calorie goal is 2000 calories, one way to meet that goal is to eat 2,500 calories of food, but then burn 500 calories through exercise.

 Think of your Net Calories like a daily budget of calories to spend.
 You spend them on eating, and you earn more calories to eat by exercising.
 We do not recommend that women consume fewer than 1200 calories, or men fewer than 1500 calories, on a given day.

 A view of the goals-by-day interface on the MyFitnessPal iOS app: